dangeroustech/StreamDL/README.md

 If you'd like to tweak individual parameters, the Dockerfile provided can be used.

-Otherwise, just run `docker-compose build && docker-compose up -d`
+Otherwise, just run `docker-compose up -d`

-Edit the Environment variables in `docker-compose.yml` to modify script functionality.
+Edit the Environment variables in `docker-compose.yml.example` to modify script functionality.

-Logs are piped to stdout by default so that `docker-compose logs` works.
-If you know what you're doing, you can change this value in `entrypoint.sh`.
-Make sure to rebuild the container with `docker-compose build` after editing this.
+Logs are piped to stdout by default so that `docker-compose logs` works. *If you know what you're doing, you can change this value in `entrypoint.sh`.
+Make sure to rebuild the container with `docker-compose build` after editing this.*

 ### Bare Metal